 6. Nutrition may be your secret weapon to heal quickly and get back to your run training as quickly as possible.

 The suggestions we make during this episode are for guidance and

 advice only, and are not a substitute for medical advice or treatment.

 If you have any concerns regarding your health, please contact

 your healthcare professional for advice as soon as possible.

-We are excited to be able to share our expertise, experience and short cuts with you.
-We hope you'll join us again.
-If you'd like to know more about us and She Runs Eats Performs please check out our TRAILER.
+if this is your first time your show and you’d like to know more about us and She Runs Eats Performs please check out our TRAILER.